aspose-total/Aspose.Total-Products/total/en/cpp/conversion/powerpoint-to-xlsx/_index.md

 ---
-title: Convert POWERPOINT to XLSX via C++ or Online App
+title: Convert POWERPOINT to XLSX via C++ or with free Online Converter
 description: Export POWERPOINT to XLSX in C++ without using Microsoft Excel or Powerpoint or online.
-Test free POT to CSV online converter quickly before integrating the code. or with free Online Converter
+Test free POT to CSV online converter quickly before integrating the code.
 url_ignore: /cpp/conversion/powerpoint-to-xlsx/
 family: total
 platformtag: cpp